vipulgupta2048/firedocs/websocket-app/Actions/Saving and managing messages.md

 # Saving and Managing Messages

 Testing and debugging WebSockets takes time and repetitive effort when covering a lot of cases in a distributed team environment.
-With Firecamp, your team members can save messages in your WebSocket easily for faster replication.
+With Firecamp, your team members can save messages inside the WebSocket app for a faster, more convenient debugging experience.

 ## Prerequisites